hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 right_join(blood, behavior, ID = ID)
 ```

-Finally, we could return all IDs from both data frames:
+Finally, we could return all IDs from both data frames regardless whether there is a matching key (ID):

 ```r
 # Full join